Rehabilitation Services ProgrammingGlossary of Terms

 Batterer’s Intervention (Domestic Violence/Abuse Counseling)

-Batterer’s Intervention is the process by which an individual is educated about controlling patterns of behaviors including physical, emotional, sexual, and economic abuse.
+Batterer’s intervention is the process by which an individual is educated about controlling patterns of behaviors including physical, emotional, sexual, and economic abuse.
 The objective is for the individual to develop empathy, learn to self-monitor and redirect their negative thoughts and emotions, develop non-coercive coping mechanisms, and cease their abusive behaviors.
-The program adopts a treatment team approach involving regular communication with the agent, victim advocate, community partners and group facilitators.
-Content is delivered in a minimum 26-week open group therapy format allowing for up to 15 male-only participants per group.
+Content is delivered in a minimum 26-week gender-based, open group format.

 - Rehabilitative Services 803-935-5101